 About the Office of Revenue

-The Office of Revenue administers billing and collection, business licensing, revenue assurance and auditing, accounts receivable management, lien recordings, payment processing and online services.
-The billing and self-reported collection accounts include general business licenses, hotel/motel taxes, car rental taxes, alcohol taxes, franchise fees, municipal leases, professional tax accounts and compliance with the City Code of Ordinances.
-Invest Atlanta is available to provide advice to entrepreneurs and small business owners.
+The Office administers billing, collection for business and occupational taxes, hotel/motel taxes, car rental taxes, alcohol taxes, franchise fees, municipal leases, professional tax accounts and compliance with the City Code of Ordinances.
+Invest Atlanta is our strategic partner to provide advice on expanding entrepreneurship and small business development in the City.

 - iReceivables is an online application that enables you to view real-time balances and transaction information.
 It provides City Customers with the self-service ability to manage their accounts and print invoices online.
 City customers are able to view their aging, account balances, outstanding invoices, and open payments.
 If your invoice is misplaced or lost, a copy of the invoice can be obtained via access to iReceivables.

 Note: iReceivables is only accessible to Oracle database customers.
 As such, it does not include Business Tax, Occupational Tax, and Alcohol Tax customers which are on aseparate database.

 Customers must provide a company e-mail request in order to access iReceivables information.